Znis/LF-SE-Fellowship-Node-Assignment-Todos-App/README.md

 - __assignment-4__
 It extends the feature of assignment-3 with Input Schema Validation.

+- __assignment-5__
+It extend the assignment-4 branch with unit testing and integration testing.

   Following are the usage routes for the API:
    - Todos
 POST /todos/ -> fetch all the todos.
 POST /todos/create -> Create the new todo.